Omnicit/Omnicit/.github/ISSUE_TEMPLATE/Help_Bug.md

 ---
-name: Issue Template
+name: Help_Bug
-about: Use this template if creating a new issue. it.
+about: Use this template if creating a new issue when you received a bug or need general help. it.
 title: ''
 labels: help wanted